Is There A Clear-Cut Definition? Infatuation And What It Means In Relationships

 Infatuation can lead to more mature love or obsession

 Infatuation is a term used to describe the initial stage of a relationship, wherein both parties are verging on being obsessed with one another.
-Infatuation is a relationship period known for intense feelings of attraction, attachment, and possession, in addition to the high of feeling as though you've found your one, perfect person with whom you'll the rest of your life.
+The definition of infatuation (noun) in the context of a relationship refers to a period of intense feelings of attraction, attachment, and possession, in addition to the high of feeling as though you've found your one, perfect person with whom you'll the rest of your life.
 Although there is nothing inherently wrong with infatuation, it is a passing phase.
 One psychologist asserts that this period only lasts for 18-36 months of a relationship before either giving way to impassivity or more mature love.

 Infatuation is exclusive to the beginning of a relationship and does not crop up after a relationship has been well established unless the terms of a relationship change.
 If you have been friends with someone for years, for instance, but have only recently begun a romantic or sexual relationship, it is possible to experience infatuation with that person.
 If, however, you have been in a long-term romantic or sexual relationship and feel a resurgence of affection or emotion, you are experiencing a resurgence of love rather than infatuation.